flemay/3musketeers/README.md

 #### Delete

 This section deletes the netlify site.
-Ensure the `.env` file is contains the right site ID and access token.
+Ensure the `.env` file contains the right site ID and access token.

 ```bash
 # All the following commands will be run inside a container